Search

 The IRS addressed this question in August 2021 via IRS Notice 2021-49.
 The guidance explains that the reduction in the amount of the deduction for qualified wages caused by receiving an ERC occurs for the tax year in which the qualified wages were paid or incurred.

-3. Will I incur interest and/or penalties in connection with my ERC refund?
+4. Will I incur interest in connection with my ERC refund?

 Written By: